-Additional Phase I Clinical Trials.
-Recently, Cytokinetics and Amgen agreed on the protocol and budget for the planned Phase I pharmacokinetic study, CY 1211, in healthy volunteers of both Japanese and non-Japanese ethnicity.
+In December 2013, Cytokinetics and Amgen agreed on the protocol and budget for the planned Phase I pharmacokinetic study, CY 1211.
+Based on interactions with regulatory authorities, Cytokinetics has begun preparations for the initiation of this trial.
 The trial will be conducted by Cytokinetics in collaboration with Amgen.
 The costs of the trial will be reimbursed by Amgen.